clempo2/JD2-pyprocgame/README.md

 ## Installation

-The easiest is to run the all-in-one [SkeletonGame installer](http://skeletongame.com/step-1-installation-and-testing-the-install-windows/) to install Python 2.7 and supporting libraries.
+- Install Python 2.7 and supporting libraries.
+The easiest is to run the all-in-one [SkeletonGame installer](http://skeletongame.com/step-1-installation-and-testing-the-install-windows/).
 Note JD2-pyprocgame is not compatible with SkeletonGame, that portion of the all-in-one installation can be ignored afterwards.
 - Copy the [pyprocgame dev branch](https://github.com/preble/pyprocgame/tree/dev) to C:\P-ROC\pyprocgame-dev
 - Copy the [JD2-pyprocgame dev2 branch](https://github.com/clempo2/JD2-pyprocgame/tree/dev2) to C:\P-ROC\JD2-pyprocgame-dev2
 - Install the [JD2-pyprocgame media kit](https://github.com/clempo2/JD2-pyprocgame-media).
 Follow the instructions in the media kit repository to extract the assets over the JD2-pyprocgame dev2 branch.